 What is DLHE?

 DLHE (Destination of Leavers from Higher Education) is a survey of all UK, EU and international, first and higher degree graduates who are asked for details of what they are doing approximately six months after graduation.
 The data is submitted to the Higher Education Statistics Agency (HESA), who publish summary reports for all the UK Higher Education Institutions.
-For more details about the DLHE process, visit the HESA website or contact Andrew Haxell at the Careers Service.
+For more details about the DLHE process, visit the HESA website or contact Marc Lintern at the Careers Service.

 What do Newcastle University graduates do?